-In this guide, we will cover our best Magic Kingdom tips to ensure that you arrive to the park extremely prepared, and know all of the 'hacks' to maximize your time and money.
+In this guide, we will cover our best Magic Kingdom tips to ensure that you arrive at the park extremely prepared, and know all of the 'hacks' to maximize your time and money.

 1. Know About Disney Genie and Disney Genie +

-The days of Fast Passes are over, but the days of Disney Genie has just arrived.
+The days of Fast Passes are over, but the days of Disney Genie+ have just arrived.